- Influenza

 Some of my patients refuse influenza vaccination because they insist they “got the flu” after receiving the injectable vaccine in the past.
 What can I tell them?

 - For many people, “the flu” is any illness with fever, cold symptoms or gastrointestinal symptoms.
-If they get any viral illness, they may blame it on flu vaccine or think they got “the flu” despite being vaccinated.
-Influenza vaccine only protects against certain influenza viruses, not all viruses.
+If they get any viral illness, they may blame it on influenza vaccine or think they got “the flu” despite being vaccinated.
+Influenza vaccine only protects against specific influenza viruses, not all viruses.